trullock/NUglify/readme.md

 - I wanted the library to be compatible with CoreCLR/dotnet-cli scenarios
 - I may also take the time to cleanup a bit the code.
 See the [Status](#status) section below

-> **NOTE**: This is an open-source project and I don't claim to be the maintainer of this project, so contributors and PR are much welcome!
+> **NOTE**: This is an open-source project and I don't claim to be the (only) maintainer of this project, so contributors and PR are much welcome!

 ## Status